 Writing For A Blog – My Blog Philosophy

 It is difficult to write at demand!
-I know, because, one major part of my personal & professional life evolves around writing.
-I write for me, for clients, for projects, for books, etc. And of course I write for this blog!
+I know because, one major part of my personal & professional life revolves around writing.
+I write for me, for clients, for projects, for books, etc. And, of course, I write for this blog!

 - skills development,

 - dissemination of valuable methodologies, hacks, techniques, products & services,

 - personal and professions development,

 For this reason, I would like my articles and post to be sort, easily scan-able, actionable and, in general, useful to my readers.
 My intention is to provide material that would give a lot of values added to every one of my readers.
 This is the reason, I try to use a more structured approach in blogging.
 I need a highly effective blogging framework, to support my goals and intentions.

 To blogging effectively, takes some time, discipline and, always, needs some structured approach to help you get your message across!
 Some of the most notable and effective bloggers today (as Michale Hyatt, Chris Brogan, Seth Godin, Jeff Goins, and others), use templates and recipes to make their job more easily.
 I’m a big fan of templates and I use them both in my personal and my professional life.

 My approach in using a structured way of blogging, is based on the techniques used by the aforementioned bloggers, on my personal preferences, on my tools and on my experience as far as what an effective post is.